dulo-tech/xlog/README.md

 func main() {
     // Start by creating a new logger.
 Each logger needs a name.
 The name is
     // usually reflective of the sub-system that will be logging messages.
 The
-    // name will appear in the logged messages. logger := xlog.NewLogger("testing")
+    // name will appear in the logged messages so each message can be linked to
+    // a specific area of your code. logger := xlog.NewLogger("testing")

     // Add files where the logs will be written.
 You can use a full system path